-As per the least agreements with the Group and Approved Providers, the Approved Providers are responsible for the southement of all present and future rates, taxes and other impositions payable in respect of the property.
+As per the lease agreements with the Group and Approved Providers, the Approved Providers are responsible for the settlement of a lipresent and future rates, taxes and other impositions payable in respect of the property.
 As a result, no further direct property expenses were incurred.